dl-n-ld/dl-n-ld.github.io/content/en/CfP/index.md

 ## Important Dates

-*(Current dates are tentative and will be revised when we will have more input from COLING-LREC Workshop Chairs)*
+*(Current dates are tentative and will be revised when we will have more input from LREC-COLING Workshop Chairs)*

 All deadlines are 11:59PM UTC-12:00 (“anywhere on Earth”)